eProsima/Micro-XRCE-DDS-docs/docs/shapes_demo.rst

     > create_datawriter 1 1
     > write_data 1 128 200 200 40 BLUE

-This *Client* will publish a topic in reliable mode that will have color BLUE, x coordinate 200, y coordinate 200 and size 40.
+This *Client* will publish a topic in the reliable mode that will have color BLUE, x coordinate 200, y coordinate 200, and size 40.

 In case of a subscriber *Client* that receives square topics in a reliable mode, run the following: ::